nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This API checks if the `Object` passed in has the named own property. `key` must be a string or a `Symbol`, or an error will be thrown.
+This API checks if the `Object` passed in has the named own property. `key` must be a `string` or a `symbol`, or an error will be thrown.
 Node-API will not perform any conversion between data types.

 #### napi_set_named_property
 <!-- YAML